RenisaPati/CIS5500_Project_Group44/README.md

 This will download and save the required dependencies into the node_modules folder within the /client and /server directories.

-3. To connect to the database (MySQL), the db credentials have been stores into config.json in the /server folder
+3. To connect to the database (MySQL), the db credentials have been stored into config.json in the /server folder

 4. First, you should start the server application by running the command **npm start** in a terminal window within the /server directory